larspetrus/Roofpig/README.md

 ####'hover'

 How far out do the hidden side stickers hover away from the cube?
-Numbers from 1.1 to around 8 are useful, but you can also use the aliases 'none', 'near' and 'far'.
+1 means 'not at all'.
+10 means 'too far'.
+It's easiest to use the aliases 'none', 'near' and 'far' (1, 2 and 7.1).
 Solved and ignored stickers don't hover.

 ####'flags'